-Year 11; The central goal of Society and Culture Stage 6 is the development of social and cultural literacy and a clear understanding of the interaction of persons, societies, cultures, environments and time.
+Year 11: Students develop of social and cultural literacy and a clear understanding of the interaction of persons, societies, cultures, environments and time.
 The influence of other aspects of societies and cultures - including power, authority, identity, gender, technologies and globalisation - is also central to the course.